Big Brother (Australian TV series) season 14

-The series was won by season 3 winner Reggie Sorensen, who defeated Johnson Ashak and Taras Hrubyj-Piper in the final public vote.
+The series was won by season 3 winner Reggie Sorensen, who was voted the winner by Australia over Johnson Ashak and Taras Hrubyj-Piper.
 With her win, Sorensen became the first person to win the Australian adaptation of the show twice, and the fifth worldwide.
 The season finale was aired on 12 July 2022, with 363 thousand viewers tuning in.

 Production

 In October 2021, Seven Network released a promotional teaser for the season with the slogan "Back to the Future," revealing that former housemates from previous seasons of Big Brother would return to compete against new housemates.
 The season was filmed at the White Pavilion in Sydney Olympic Park, the same location as Big Brother VIP, making it the first civilian season to be filmed in the new location, following the demolition of the previous house in January 2021.